-Out-of-field Title I campuses as it relates to low- income percentages for teachers in their first two year of teaching.3) Comparison between non-Title I campuses and the highest quartile Title I campuses as it relates to minority percentages for teachers in their first two year of teachers of teachers in their1) ComparisonFor 2016-2017 schoo 1 Out-ot-field between Title I campuses and non-Title I campuses for teachers whose credentials match the state assignment rules.
-2) Comparison between non-Title I campuses and the highest quartile Title I campuses as it relates to low-income percentages for year data - February 15, 2018 All future school year - December 15th of the subsequent school year.
-For example, for the 2017-2018 school year data, by December 15, 2018. rs ne or l teachers whose credentials match the state assignment rules.
-3) Comparison between non-Title I campuses and the highest quartile Title I campuses as it relates to minority percentages for
+Title I campuses as it relates to low-income percentages for teachers in their first two year of teaching.
+Comparison between non-Title I campuses and the highest quartile Title I campuses as it relates to minority percentages for teachers in their first two year of teaching.
+Out-of-field 2) Comparison between Title I campuses and non- Title I campuses for teachers whose credentials match the state assignment rules.
+Comparison between non-Title I campuses and the highest quartile Title I campuses as it relates to low- income percentages for teachers whose credentials match the state assignment rules.
+Comparison For 2016-2017 school year data - February 15, 2018 All future school years - December 15 th of the subsequent school year.
+For example, for the 2017-2018 school year data, by December 15, 2018. between non-Title I campuses and the highest quartile Title I campuses as it relates to minority percentages for

-.
-1 1
+, 1 1

 teachers whose

 credentials match

 the state

 assignment rules.

 Ineffectiveness For the purposes of equity For 2016-2017 school

 gaps, TEA calculates year data - June 12,

 teacher effectiveness 2018

 based on student

 academic growth based on All future school years

-state assessments. - December 15 th of the
+state assessments.
+December 15th of the

 subsequent school

 1) Comparison year.
 For example, for

 between actual the 2017-2018 school

 student growth to year data, by December

 expected student 15, 2018.

-growth for
+growth for •

 minority and low-

 income students

 against expected

 student growth to

 actual student

 growth for non-

 minority and non-

 low-income

 students regardless

 of campus Title I

 designation.

 2) Comparison

 between actual

 student growth to

 expected student

 growth for

 minority and low-

 income students

 against expected

 student growth to

 actual student

 growth for non-

 minority and non-

 low-income

 students within

 Title I schools